 Definition - What does Expanded Blastocyst mean?

-An expanded blastocyst is a fertilized egg that has reached the blastocyst stage and further developed.
-As the blastocyst develops, the blastocoel cavity enlarges and the protective shell known as the zona pellucida is thin.
+An expanded blastocyst is a fertilized egg that has reached the blastocyst stage (around 5 days after fertilization) and further developed.
+As the blastocyst develops, the blastocoel cavity enlarges and the protective shell known as the zona pellucida thins.
 The degree to which this has occurred is said to be how expanded the blastocyst is.